 Besides the path of ionization, another important aspect of the ionic pathway is that the metals can still cool to metal again.
 This process allows a significant temperature reduction and cools metal to metal by reducing the ionic pathway.
 When the metal cools, the metal-ion pathway is disrupted.
 This process is known as welding, and sometimes it is used for welding lighter metals to heavier metal with the metals cool to metal.

-Another interesting thing about this process is that there are two pathways for the metal to metal pathway; both operate at a different temperature.
+To be the best in welding you need to know another interesting thing about this process is that there are two pathways for the metal to metal pathway; both operate at a different temperature.
 This is the reason that you have two weld points, one for metals at relatively high temperatures, and one for metals at relatively low temperatures.